ericvera/keydude/README.md

 ### Sample

 All functions return a Promise.
-Using async/await here because it is easier to read.
+The sample uses async/await because it is easier to read.

 ```javascript
 import keydude from 'keydude'